 Why They Appeal to Retail Traders

 The numbers tell a concerning story.
 In the fourth quarter of 2024, 0DTE options on the S&P 500 became the most traded options contracts, surpassing all other expiration dates combined.
-By September 2025, these same-day expiration contracts represented more than 60% of total S&P 500 options volume.
+By 2025, these same-day expiration contracts represented more than 60% of total S&P 500 options volume, according to Cboe Global Markets data.

 Cboe Global Markets estimates that retail traders now account for 50-60% of all SPX 0DTE trading.
 This represents a fundamental shift from just a few years ago when institutional investors dominated options markets.